SSWConsulting/SSW.Rules.Content/rules/do-you-make-your-team-meetings-easy-to-find/rule.md

 ---

 When joining a new team, it's easy to be lost and not know when the important meetings are (like the Daily Scrum, or the next Sprint Review).
-If you  [run the meetings from Microsoft Teams](/_layouts/15/FIXUPREDIRECT.ASPX?WebId=3dfc0e07-e23a-4cbb-aac2-e778b71166a2&TermSetId=07da3ddf-0924-4cd2-a6d4-a4809ae20160&TermId=91a6a999-29d4-4903-8b7a-16fddd976d65) you can make them easy to find!
+Broadly we use Teams as the appointment source (rather than Outlook) but you see it in both.
+This is because when a new member joins a Team eg. Piers, he should not have to go looking for the appointment, so he can easily join the call.

 <!--endintro-->